Skip to main content Skip to main navigation Skip to search

 Biosecurity

 The primary principle of biosecurity is to isolate the imported horses from any direct or indirect contact to the Australian horse population thereby reducing the risk of disease transmission to very low.
-This is achieved by maintaining tight control over movement of people and objects out of the quarantine facility while horses subject to biosecurity control are present.
-Only those industry personnel essential for the husbandry of the horses are permitted entry to the facility e.g. grooms, veterinarians and occasionally farriers, who have completed an induction and training process.
+This is achieved by maintaining a tight control over the movement of people and objects out of the quarantine facility while horses subject to biosecurity control are present.
+At the Mickleham Quarantine Facility (MQF), only those industry personnel essential for the husbandry of the horses are permitted entry to the facility e.g. grooms, veterinarians and occasionally farriers, who have completed an induction and training process.

 Facilities

-The government’s Mickleham Post-Entry Quarantine Facility (MQF) is designed to meet the basic needs of horses during quarantine and includes the stable complex for housing the animals and the opportunity for some exercise as part of a horse’s daily maintenance i.e. turn out yards, a paddock and a horse walker.
+MQF is designed to meet the basic needs of horses during quarantine.
+This includes the stable complex for animal housing and provides the opportunity for some daily maintenance exercise through the use of turn out yards, a paddock and a horse walker.
 MQF does not provide facilities to allow for training and riding of horses.

 Occupational Health and Safety